 EASL, the European Society for Organ Transplantation (ESOT) with the European Liver and Intestine Transplantation Association (ELITA), and the International Liver Transplantation Society (ILTS), are combining forces to address the important topic of how liver transplant patients are affected by the pandemic.
 The four-part survey requests data on: processes; therapy; living donors; and the procurement of organs.

-To take part in this survey before the deadline, now extended to 2 November 2020, please write to the EASL Survey contact, Dr Rossana Mirabella: email@example.com.
+To take part in this survey, please write to the EASL Survey contact, Dr Rossana Mirabella: firstname.lastname@example.org.
 Transplant centres are encouraged to take part:

 Transplant centres approached may respond to the survey anonymously, indicating only their geographical location.
 Those centres which provide their names will be formally thanked upon the conclusion of the assessment.